 GO debt may be incurred only if the General Assembly first enacts legislation as part of the annual appropriations bill or the amended annual appropriations bill.
 The appropriation language includes the following: (1) the purpose(s) for the debt (in either general or specific terms), (2) the authorized maximum principal amount of the debt, (3) the amount appropriated for annual debt service, and (4) the maximum maturity of the debt.
 The Governor may approve or veto debt authorizations on an individual basis as part of signing the appropriations bill legislation into law.
 Authorizations for debt and the appropriations made for payment of debt service on that debt do not lapse at the end of the fiscal year even if the debt is not incurred and continue in effect until either the debt for which the appropriation was authorized has been incurred, or the authorization has been repealed by the General Assembly.

-The following chart illustrates how the GO net debt authorizations in aggregate of approximately \$11.0 billion during the FY 2014 through FY 2024 period were distributed among major functions and programs of the State.
+The chart below illustrates how GO net debt authorizations beginning with FY 2014 were distributed among major functions and programs of the State.